AmirRahmany/user-transaction-management-system/README.md

     docker-compose up -d
     ```
     This command will build the necessary Docker image and start the application containers in detached mode.

 ### Accessing the Application

-Once the containers are running, you can access the application at the following URL:

-* **Backend API:** [Likely `http://localhost:8083`, but adjust if your `docker-compose.yml` specifies a different port for the backend service]

-Refer to your application's documentation or API specifications for available endpoints and functionalities.
-### Accessing the Application

 The API is running at `http://localhost:8083`.